ITSystemGithub/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 ### `New-AzVM`

 - Cmdlet breaking-change will happen to all parameter set
+  - Consider using the image alias including the version of the distribution you want to use in the "-Image" parameter of the "New-AzVM" cmdlet.
+On April 30, 2023, the image deployed using `UbuntuLTS` will reach its end of life.
   - Starting in May 2023 the "New-AzVM" cmdlet will deploy with the Trusted Launch configuration by default.
-To know more about Trusted Launch, please visit https://learn.microsoft.com/en-us/azure/virtual-machines/trusted-launch
+To know more about Trusted Launch, please visit https://docs.microsoft.com/en-us/azure/virtual-machines/trusted-launch
   - It is recommended to use parameter "-PublicIpSku Standard" in order to create a new VM with a Standard public IP.Specifying zone(s) using the "-Zone" parameter will also result in a Standard public IP.If "-Zone" and "-PublicIpSku" are not specified, the VM will be created with a Basic public IP instead.Please note that the Standard SKU IPs will become the default behavior for VM creation in the future

 ### `New-AzVmss`